nopunYntendeed/DummyRestTesting/README.md

 # DummyRestTesting
-Public Git to test a dummy API
+Public Git to test a dummy API with Java